Retail sales rebound by record 29.5% in May in boost for sector

 Many retail outlets remained closed in May with the exception of essential retail sectors.

-Under the Government’s phased lifting of restrictions, hardware stores, car showrooms, opticians, bike shops, gardening centres were allowed to reopen on May 18th.
+Under the Government’s phased lifting of restrictions, hardware stores, car showrooms, opticians, bike shops and garden centres were allowed to reopen on May 18th.

 Among the sectors showing a largest mont on month increases were car sales, which rose by 153.9 per cent, hardware, paints and glass (92.5 per cent ), furniture and lighting (85.9 per cent) and other retail sales (69.3 per cent).